firecow/swarm-app/README.md

 Going from `replicated` to `global` and vice versa, no problem.

 ## What will happen?
-`cowswarm diff` gives a proper overview.
+`swarm-app diff` gives a proper overview.

 ## Was deployment succesful?
-`cowswarm wait` gives a detailed answer.
+`swarm-app wait` gives a detailed answer.

 ## Getting deployment errors tools could have found?
-`cowswarm validate` will exit with errors on every configuration mistake.
+`swarm-app validate` will exit with errors on every configuration mistake.

 ## Confused looking at the yaml?
-`cowswarm.yml` is very explicit, no more optionals, no more short syntax.
+`swarm-app.yml` is very explicit, no more optionals, no more short syntax.

-cowswarm config isn't docker-compose or docker stack, but it does borrow the good parts.
+swarm-app config isn't docker-compose or docker stack, but it does borrow the good parts.

 ## Duplicated yaml across multiple project?
 Extends from external source is here to help.